nodejitsu/handbook/content/npm/index.md

 ```
 npm config set always-auth true
 ```
-* _Don't be strict about SSL:_ Isaac Schlueter runs his own CA for `registry.npmjs.org` which we are in the process of getting setup for `nodejitsu.com`.
+* _Don't be strict about SSL:_ We do not use the same Certificate Authority (CA) as is used by https://registry.npmjs.org.
+This should be resolved in the next few weeks (before March 2013).
 In the meantime however, we are using a wildcard certificate (e.g. `*.registry.nodejitsu.com`) which causes spurriour SSL warnings unless you set:
 ```
 npm config set strict-ssl false
 ```
+This certificate is issued by [Comodo](http://www.comodo.com/) and serves https://www.nodejitsu.com

 ### 2. Start making requests against your private npm